torrejonv/teranode/docs/services/blockValidation.md

 - **Blocks**: 1 or more block hashes.
 Each block represents a block that mined the transaction.
-  - Typically, a tx should only belong to one block. i.e. a) a tx is created (and its meta is stored in the tx meta store) and b) the tx is mined, and the mined block hash is tracked in the tx meta store for the given transaction.
+  - Typically, a tx should only belong to one block. i.e. a) a tx is created (and it is stored in the UTXO store) and b) the tx is mined, and the mined block hash is tracked in the UTXO store for the given transaction.
   - However, in the case of a fork, a tx can be mined in multiple blocks by different nodes.
-In this case, the tx meta store will track multiple block hashes for the given transaction, until such time that the fork is resolved and only one block is considered valid.
+In this case, the UTXO store will track multiple block hashes for the given transaction, until such time that the fork is resolved and only one block is considered valid.

 ## 5. Technology